siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/350-2025-03-04-implementing-sticky-headers-and-grid-lists-in-jetpack-compose.md

 ## Conclusion

 Implementing sticky headers and grid lists in Jetpack Compose can significantly enhance the user experience of your app.
 While Jetpack Compose does not provide built-in support for sticky headers, you can achieve this functionality with a combination of `LazyColumn`, `LazyVerticalGrid`, and custom logic.
-By following the steps outlined in this blog post, you can create a visually appealing and user-friendly UI that organizes content effectively.
+By following the steps outlined In this article, you can create a visually appealing and user-friendly UI that organizes content effectively.

 As you continue to explore Jetpack Compose, you’ll discover even more ways to create dynamic and responsive UIs.
 The declarative nature of Compose makes it easier than ever to experiment with different layouts and components, allowing you to build apps that are both functional and beautiful.